A Particle-in-Cell Simulation Framework for Thomson Scattering Analysis in Inertial Confinement Fusion: INTRODUCTION

 In this work, we developed the method to obtain CTS light spectra with high angular and spectral resolution from 2D PIC simulations, enabling the detailed analyze of nonequilibrium anisotropic plasmas in future studies.
 The ion-acoustic features in the simulated spectra are clearly resolved and exhibit shapes that agree well with theoretical predictions.
 We further perform a systematic comparison between SCTS signals and the underlying driven density perturbations, revealing that perturbations with wave vectors mismatched from the scattering geometry still yield significant TS signals—an effect not captured by standard theory.
 Our analysis suggests this should result from a beating-wave interaction between the probe beam and the driven density perturbation.

-The remainder of this paper is organized as follows: Section II describes the numerical method of obtaining CTS signals with high resolution in angular and frequency space; Section III presents the capability of our method, including numerical results of CTS spectra with different level of ion-ion collisional effects; Section IV focuses on SCTS, in which the new phenomenon, drawing attention to a newly observed phenomenon in which scattered light results from perturbations with mismatched wave vectors; Section V summarizes the paper and outlines directions for future work on studying ICF plasmas using TS diagnostics.
+The remainder of this paper is organized as follows: Section \ref{sec:2_simu} describes the numerical procedure to obtain CTS signals with high resolution in angular and frequency space; Section \ref{sec:3_tcts} validates our method's ability to reproduce thermal CTS spectrum from thermal plasma consistent with current theory, including numerical results of CTS spectra with different level of ion-ion collisional effects; Section \ref{sec:4_scts} focuses on SCTS, in which the new phenomenon, drawing attention to a newly observed phenomenon in which scattered light results from perturbations with mismatched wave vectors; Section \ref{sec:5_summary} summarizes the paper and outlines directions for future work on studying ICF plasmas using TS diagnostics.